Avatar (computing): Awareness avatars

-"Awareness avatars" have been used to creating rapid awareness in social media through avatar modification or a single icon's use.
+Some people add visual details or effects to their avatars to show support for a movement or issue, in a similar way to a physical awareness ribbon.

 The awareness avatar may have first been used in the New Zealand Internet Blackout, to protest copyright law changes in New Zealand.
 Globally, protesters replaced their icons with black squares to show solidarity.
 The protest was successful and proved the method effective at both raising awareness and effecting change.
 Campaigns have used this method include: